fasihahmad7/H2S/README.md

 - Response Quality: Evaluates the completeness and relevance of your answers
 - Technical Accuracy: Assesses the correctness of technical responses
-- Communication Clarity: Analyzes the structure and clarity of your responses
+- Communication Structure: Analyzes the organization and clarity of your written responses